apache/pulsar-site/site2/website-next/blog/2021-12-14-Apache-Pulsar-2-7-4.md

 ---
 author: Technoboy-, Anonymitaet
-title: What’s New in Apache Pulsar 2.7.4
+title: "What’s New in Apache Pulsar 2.7.4"
 ---

 The Apache Pulsar community releases version 2.7.4!
 32 contributors provided improvements and bug fixes that delivered 98 commits.